-Buddhism is, in this respect, not an intellectual fashion, but has been an integral part of German culture for more than 150 years.
-The first contact between the German cultural circle and the teachings of the Buddha took place in the south of Russia.
-As early as the second half of the eighteenth century, Volga-German settlers meet the Buddhist people of the Kalmuk.
-The Russian-German scientist Isaak Jakob Schmidt (1779-1847) is considered one of the first Western academic Buddhologen.
-He wrote the first books on Buddhism in German, which are published in St. Petersburg.
+Buddhism has been an integral part of German culture for over 150 years, rather than merely an intellectual fashion.
+The first contact between the German cultural circle and the teachings of the Buddha occurred in the south of Russia, where Volga-German settlers met the Buddhist people of Kalmuk as early as the second half of the 18th century.
+Isaak Jakob Schmidt (1779-1847), a Russian-German scientist, is considered one of the first Western academic Buddhist followers.
+He wrote the first books on Buddhism in German, which were published in St. Petersburg.

-The philosopher Arthur Schopenhauer (1788 to 1860) is the first prominent German who confesses to Buddhism.
+The philosopher Arthur Schopenhauer (1788-1860) was the first prominent German to confess to Buddhism.
 He drew his knowledge mainly from books.
-In 1854 he wrote:
+In 1854, he wrote:

 “In the first place, however, Indian wisdom will spread over Europe, but the entrance of Buddhism would not begin in the lower strata of society, as in the case of Christianity, but into the upper world, whereby these doctrines immediately appear in purified form and as free from mythical ingredients as possible become.”

-The philosopher Friedrich Nietzsche (1844-1900) and the composer Richard Wagner (1813-1873) also deal theoretically with the teachings of Buddha.
-1891 begins the Austrian Karl Neumann with the translation of original Sutratexten from the Pali.
+The philosopher Friedrich Nietzsche (1844-1900) and the composer Richard Wagner (1813-1873) also dealt theoretically with the teachings of Buddha.
+In 1891, the Austrian Karl Neumann began translating the original Sutratexten from the Pali.

-Buddhist groups, which had entered the mentally narrow period of national socialism, were slowly reawakened in the years following the Second World War.
-The predominant direction is initially the classical Theravada.
+Buddhist groups that had entered the mentally narrow period of national socialism were slowly reawakened in the years following the Second World War.
+The predominant direction was initially the classical Theravada.
 In 1955, the “German Buddhist Society” was founded as an umbrella organization of German Buddhists (renamed “German Buddhist Union” (DBU) in 1958).

-In 1948, a book by a German philosophy professor, who had lived in Japan for several years, aroused great interest: “Zen in the Art of Archery” by Eugen Herrigel (1884-1955).
-From the late 1960s onwards, interest in Japanese Zen Buddhism is growing rapidly.
-Teitaro Suzuki (1870-1966), who was already established in the Rinzai tradition, had already established a series of centers in the USA and traveled repeatedly to Europe.
-Taisen Deshimaru Roshi (1914-1982) lives in France in 1967 and is a pioneer in building many groups of Soto Zen.
-In the meantime, practically all important schools of Zen – with roots in Japan, Korea, China and Vietnam – are represented in Germany.
+In 1948, a book by a German philosophy professor who had lived in Japan for several years aroused great interest: “Zen in the Art of Archery” by Eugen Herrigel (1884-1955).
+From the late 1960s onwards, interest in Japanese Zen Buddhism grew rapidly.
+Teitaro Suzuki (1870-1966), already established in the Rinzai tradition, had established a series of centres in the USA and repeatedly travelled to Europe.
+Taisen Deshimaru Roshi (1914-1982) lived in France in 1967 and was a pioneer in building many groups of Soto Zen.
+In the meantime, practically all important schools of Zen, with roots in Japan, Korea, China, and Vietnam, are represented in Germany.

-The world knows almost nothing about Tibetan Buddhism.
-This changes in the years following the spectacular flight of the Dalai Lama from Tibet in March 1959.
-In addition to the young monk king, other high lamas or meditation masters are among the tens of thousands of Tibetans who leave the country due to the Chinese occupation in a southerly direction.
-As a result, the interest in the West increases with the comprehensive experience of Buddhism, which is hidden behind exotic rituals of Tibetan culture.
-This is also true for Germany: some Tibetan scholars are called to universities in the Federal Republic, high lamas make visiting trips in Europe and establish centers of the different independent schools of Tibetan Buddhism.
-In addition, some Europeans who learned in Asia and were authorized by their teachers to teach and base centers have also been active in Germany for several years.
+The world knew almost nothing about Tibetan Buddhism until the years following the spectacular flight of the Dalai Lama from Tibet in March 1959.
+In addition to the young monk king, other high lamas or meditation masters were among the tens of thousands of Tibetans who left the country due to the Chinese occupation in a southerly direction.
+As a result, interest in the West increased with the comprehensive experience of Buddhism hidden behind exotic rituals of Tibetan culture.
+This was also true for Germany: some Tibetan scholars were called to universities in the Federal Republic, high lamas made visiting trips to Europe, and established centres of the different independent schools of Tibetan Buddhism.
+In addition, some Europeans who learned in Asia and were authorized by their teachers to teach and base centres have also been active in Germany for several years.

 There are also Asian Buddhists who live in Germany and have established temples and pagodas.
-The largest group of them are about 100 000 people of Vietnamese origin.
-Most of them are boat refugees and their family members, who were admitted in the Federal Republic between 1975 and 1986, as well as several tens of thousands of former contract workers in the GDR who remained in Germany after reunification and are building new existences.
+The largest group of them is about 100,000 people of Vietnamese origin.
+Most of them are boat refugees and their family members who were admitted to the Federal Republic between 1975 and 1986, as well as several tens of thousands of former contract workers in the GDR who remained in Germany after reunification and are building new existences.

-Today, there are some 300,000 to 350,000 professing Buddhists in Germany.
-There are several dozens of Buddhist associations with well over 600 contact points (centers, temples, meditation and study groups, monasteries, seminar houses etc.).
+Today, there are about 300,000 to 350,000 professing Buddhists in Germany.
+There are several dozen Buddhist associations with well over 600 contact points (centres, temples, meditation and study groups, monasteries, seminar houses, etc.).
 A total of 59 communities are members of the “German Buddhist Union” (DBU).
-The largest individual association is the Buddhist umbrella organization Diamantweg e.
-V., to which 133 centers and groups of the Karma Kagyu direction have joined.
+The largest individual association is the Buddhist umbrella organisation Diamantweg e.
+V., to which 133 centres and groups of the Karma Kagyu direction have joined.